LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

    destroying connected equipment.

-2. **Use realistic power values for planning.** For amplifiers, use manufacturer-specified maximum long-term continuous current (MLTC) or 1/8 power pink noise specs—never full rated power.
+2. **Use realistic power values for planning.** For amplifiers, use manufacturer-specified maximum long-term continuous current or 1/8 power pink noise specs—not full rated power.
 For LEDs, use maximum draw.
 For video, use operating specs.
 And distribute band-limited devices (subs vs. tops) across all three phases to account for frequency-dependent power fluctuations.